ssokolow/addventure_tools/README.rst

 Current Status
 --------------

-As of my last update (2016-09-04), there are two scripts, one for extracting metadata from a dump and one for transforming it:
+As of my last update (2016-09-05), there are two scripts, one for extracting metadata from a dump and one for transforming it, plus a half-finished GUI for browsing the extracted data:

 get_metadata.py